Skip to Content

 Folding fresh strawberries into cake batter

 Bake until a wooden pick inserted in the center comes out clean – about 50 minutes.
-You can loosely cover the cake with foil to prevent browning, if the cake needs more baking time.
+You can loosely cover the cake with foil to prevent browning if the cake needs more baking time.
 Let the cake cool completely.

 For the frosting: Using a blender or food processor, process the strawberries until smooth.
 In a large bowl, beat cream cheese and butter with a mixer at medium speed until smooth.
 Beat in the powdered sugar.
 Gradually add 5 tablespoons of strawberry puree, beating until well combined.